Francesco De Martini

 Francesco de Martini (/it/; 9 August 1903 – 26 November 1981) was an Italian officer of the Military Information Service (Servizio Informazioni Militare, or SIM) in Eritrea, when the Allies invaded Italian East Africa during World War II.
 He enlisted as a private in the Royal Italian Army in 1923, and left active service as brigadier general and the most decorated soldier of the Royal Italian Army during World War II.

-Historical background

-Many Italians fought a guerrilla war in Italian East Africa after the surrender at Gondar of the last regular Italian forces in November 1941.
-They fought in the hope of an Italian victory with the help of Rommel in Egypt and the Mediterranean, which would originate a possible return of the Axis in Eastern Africa.

 Early life

 De Martini was born in Damascus, which was then part of the Ottoman Empire, son of Antonio de Martini, an Italian engineer who worked at the construction of the never completed Berlin-Baghdad railway line and Sofia Mokadié.
 He accomplished his studies at the National College in Lebanon.

-Enlistment in Italian army
+Enlistment in the Italian army

-In 1923 he was conscripted by the Italian army and sent to Rome to train in the newly created tank regiment.
+In 1923, he was conscripted by the Italian army and sent to Rome to train in the newly created tank regiment.

 In 1927 Prince Luigi Amedeo, Duke of the Abruzzi sent as a gift an Italian tank Fiat 3000 to Ras Tafari.
-De Martini had the task to deliver and train the Ethiopians in the use of it.
+De Martini had the task of delivering and training the Ethiopians in the use of it.

-After defending with his tank Ras Tafari from a coup d'etat organised by the followers of Empress Zewditu, he was appointed as commanding officer of the imperial guard.
+After defending with his tank Ras Tafari from a coup d'état organised by the followers of Empress Zewditu, he was appointed as commanding officer of the imperial guard.

 On request of the Italian High Command, he spent 8 years in Addis Ababa, joining again the Italian army in Eritrea, just before the invasion of Ethiopia.

-He fought in the Second Italo-Ethiopian War with the "Banda irregolare di Beilul", an irregular colonial band, and was awarded with a silver medal for bravery on the field and promoted officer by war merit.
+He fought in the Second Italo-Ethiopian War with the "Banda irregolare di Beilul", an irregular colonial band, and was awarded a silver medal for bravery on the field and promoted officer by war merit.